-The geographic distribution of mammography machines demonstrate some maldistribution, particularly in the Gaza Strip with Gaza city being a crowded place for machines and hence services, in comparison to the middle and south areas that have very few available machines.
-In total, 16 machines are located in Gaza city and nearby areas with some machines being 100 meters apart as shown in the map, while others are located in the southern Gaza governorate of Khan Younis and Rafah.
-At the exception of one machine in Bureij, the middle area obviously stands as a weak-service zone when it comes to mammography leading potentially to significant deprivation and poor utilization patterns, particularly for women livening in rural areas.
+The geographic distribution of mammography machines demonstrate some maldistribution, particularly in the Gaza Strip with Gaza City having a high density of machines and services, while the central and southern areas of Gaza have very few available machines.
+In total, 16 machines are located in Gaza City and nearby areas with some machines being 100 meters apart as shown in Map 1, while others are located in the southern Gaza governorate of Khan Younis and Rafah.
+Governmental services in the middle area stands as a weak-service zone when it comes to mammography.
+This can potentially lead to significant deprivation and poor utilization patterns, particularly for women living in rural areas.

-Government Analog 9 NGO Private CR CR Government NGO CR Digital Private 4 Analog 3 Government Private Digital Digital NGO Analog ()
+Government Analog 9 NGO Private CR CR Government NGO CR Digital Private 4 4 Analog 3 Government Private Digital Digital NGO Analog ()